-Cheating

-Cheating, includes but is not limited to, the use of unauthorized materials, information, or study aids in any academic exercise; the alteration of any answers on a graded document before submitting it for re-grading; or the failure to observe the expressed procedures or instructions of an academic exercise (i.e., examination instructions regarding alternate seating or conversation during an exam).
+- 1. Cheating Cheating, includes but is not limited to, the use of unauthorized materials, information, or study aids in any academic exercise; the alteration of any answers on a graded document before submitting it for re-grading; or the failure to observe the expressed procedures or instructions of an academic exercise (i.e., examination instructions regarding alternate seating or conversation during an exam). - 2.
+Fabrication Fabrication includes, but is not limited to, falsification or invention of any information or citation in an academic exercise, including fabrication or falsification of research. - 3.
+Fabrication of Research is making up data or results and recording or reporting them.

-Fabrication

-Fabrication includes, but is not limited to, falsification or invention of any information or citation in an academic exercise, including fabrication or falsification of research.

-- 1. Fabrication of Research is making up data or results and recording or reporting them. - 2.
-Falsification of Research is manipulating research materials, equipment or processes, or changing or omitting data or results such that the research is not accurately represented in the research record.

-Plagiarism

-Plagiarism is the deliberate use of written work or, copying of written work of any length without giving full credit to the original author for their contribution with a proper citation.
+- Motivation Progress Enlighten Movel acceed Development Inpower Opportun ment Advance Course Evolve Voyage N ities Goal Drive Motivation Progress - 4.
+Falsification of Research is manipulating research materials, equipment or processes, or changing or omitting data or results such that the research is not accurately represented in the research record. - 5.
+Plagiarism Plagiarism is the deliberate use of written work or, copying of written work of any length without giving full credit to the original author for their contribution with a proper citation.
 This includes work that has been published in books, in journals and magazines, and on the Internet; as well as, work that has not yet been published.